 If you are like our family, we are getting ready for back to school.
 Little by little, I have been clearing out and updating each room in my home.
 It's amazing how much the house gets cluttered when there are four people in it 24/7.
 So, when I finally reached the kitchen to reorganize, I decided to write about organizing kitchen tips for back to school.

 Kitchen Tip #1: Go through cans and soups

 The next kitchen tip for back to school is to go through cans and soup, and other pantry supplies to make sure you have everything you need for at least the first two weeks of school.

 Meal planning is great if you have the time too.
 These meals are easy and fun for the whole family.
 Some examples are a Mexican Dinner night, an Italian Dinner night, a Leftovers Mash-up Night, and a Meatless Dinner Night.

 Kitchen Tip #2: Add a "Dinner Tonight" basket to your counter.

-In the morning pull out what you need to defrost and place in this bin.
-It works great for freezer soup dishes because it keeps it contained when defrosting.
+In the morning, pull out what you need to defrost and place it in this bin.
+It works great for freezer soup dishes because it keeps them contained when defrosting.
 This is what mine looks like.

 Kitchen Tip #3: Make a snack section for a quick grab to make lunches.

-Buy a month supplies at your nearby wholesale store or buy at least 2 weeks worth of snacks (using coupons always) and sort them in labeled bins.
-I have one for gluten-free snacks, but you can have a bin called, “sweet snacks” or “salty snacks” or “low cal snacks”.
+Buy a month's supplies at your nearby wholesale store or buy at least 2 weeks' worth of snacks (using coupons always) and sort them in labeled bins.
+I have one for gluten-free snacks, but you can have a bin called "sweet snacks," or "salty snacks," or "low cal snacks."

 Kitchen Tip #4: Gather storage bags and other items in one place.